 Dave’s greatest individual career accomplishment was his being the first athlete in WIAA history to finish in the Top 5 in Cross County at State all four years.
 Dave went 5, 4, 1, 1.
 Read those last two sentences again and maybe a third time.
 That is an absolutely crazy, insane feat.
 In the 57 years since Dave graduated from the Bay that has been accomplished again just twice.

-Dave’s induction into the Wisconsin Coaches Cross Country Association Hall of Fame in 2018 was richly deserved.
+Dave’s induction into the Wisconsin Cross Country Coaches Association Hall of Fame in 2018 was richly deserved.
 Dave is one of only three individuals with Whitefish Bay ties in the WCCCA Hall of Fame.
 Jess Rudiger and current Bay coach Mike Miller are the others.

 Here is the plaque presented to the Whitefish Bay athletic department on Dave’s behalf by the WCCCA.
 It sits in the Bay trophy case in the field house near the 1961 and 1962 State Championship trophies.

 The McDermott family legacy at Whitefish Bay lives on.
 And will as long as the field house, swimming pool and English wing exist.
 Dave’s father, Richard A. McDermott, served on the Whitefish Bay School Board from 1961 to 1970 and was a strong proponent of the effort to build a new wing extending north, featuring 10 badly needed classrooms, a new pool and a field house.
 The Memorial Gym and pool were great facilities when built in 1948 (who am I kidding, the pool and especially the locker rooms probably looked 40 years old the day they opened), but were getting long in the tooth by the mid-1960’s.
 But the new pool, and particularly the field house, were controversial and deemed by many to be excessive and unaffordable to the taxpayers of Whitefish Bay.
 The Board looked to the future, realized what needed to be done and went ahead.
 And the voters approved the $2,250,000 bond issue.
-Over 50 years later the pool and field house remain among the top facilities in Wisconsin, and have been extraordinarily valuable community assets, in addition to their daily educational and athletic uses.
+Over 50 years later the pool and field house remain among the top high school facilities in Wisconsin, and have been extraordinarily valuable community assets, in addition to their daily educational and athletic uses.
 It was by far the best investment that Whitefish Bay taxpayers ever made.
 Mr. McDermott’s reward was to lose his race for re-election in 1970.

 Dave went to Mankato State to run cross country and track, but wasn’t happy there and transferred to Marquette.
-After that, Dave joined the National Guard and spent six months in basic training at Fort Leonard Wood in Missouri, got married, started a full-time job at Midland Bank, had a couple of kids and tried to fit in a class at Marquette when he could.
+After that, Dave joined the National Guard, spent six months in basic training at Fort Leonard Wood in Missouri, got married, started a full-time job at Midland Bank, had a couple of kids and tried to fit in a class at Marquette when he could.
 Competitive running was in the rear-view mirror.
-He graduated in 1973 with degrees in History, Political Science and Speech.
+He graduated from Marquette in 1973 with degrees in History, Political Science and Speech.

 Dave was nominated for induction into the Whitefish Bay Athletics Hall of Fame in 2015, with 20 letters of recommendation from teammates, competitors and program alumni.
 He has been passed over by the selection committee five times.